 28 Red Flags—after several months (or even weeks) of dating.
 Wake up and pay attention....

-- He hasn't introduced you to his family that live less than an hour away—that he's is very close to
+- He hasn't introduced you to his family that live less than an hour away—that he is close to

 - His family doesn't even know he has a girlfriend

 - He's introduced you to his kids several times, but then puts the kibosh on continuing to hang out with them

 - You have never been to his place

 - You keep getting lower and lower on his priority list